Fire Science

 Semester Hours 3

-This course provides a comprehensive overview of the many components of occupational safety and health for the emergency services and a historical look at industrial safety and health and how history has impacted the emergency services by providing a safer work environment that reduces first responder deaths and injuries.
+This course provides a comprehensive overview of the many components of occupational safety and health for emergency services.
+It also takes a historical look at industrial safety and health and how history has impacted emergency services by providing a safer work environment that reduces first responder deaths and injuries.

 FSC 110: Building Construction Principles